 Sweet Soul Music

 Arthur Conley co-wrote this song with Otis Redding and it’s a tribute to some of the early greats of Soul Music.
 The song’s melody (and words for that matter) borrowed heavily from the Sam Cooke song “Yeah Man” and a subsequent lawsuit brought by A.W.
-Alexander who managed Cooke’s songs after his untimely death added his name to the song credits.
-The resulting song however was a huge hit for Conley and it reached #2 on Billboard’s Hot 100 and R&B Chart in 1967 and #7 in the UK where Soul Music was gaining popularity particularly amongst a subset of British youth.
+Alexander who managed Cooke’s songs after his untimely death, added his name to the song credits.
+The resulting song however was a huge hit for Conley and it reached #2 on Billboard’s Hot 100 and R&B Chart in 1967 and #7 in the UK where Soul Music was gaining popularity particularly amongst a subset of British youth known as the Modernists or Mods.
 The lyrics reference the co-writer Otis Redding, James Brown and songs by The Miracles, Lou Rawls, Sam & Dave and Wilson Pickett, some of the key figures in early Soul Music.
 “Sweet Soul Music” covered 30 times, The Jam (1977).

 “What’d I Say” would come out of doing some improv with his band in 1958 and after it’s release in June of 1959 it’s sexually charged lyrics would have it banned from Black and White radio stations and stores wanted to return the record to Atlantic.
 Charles composed a song with a combination of elements of Blues, Gospel and Jazz and added a Rumba beat, it would later be identified as ‘Soul Music,’ today we just call it ‘Soul’.
 It would overcome early rejections and become a huge hit and Atlantic Records biggest selling single to that date.
 Covered over 200 times; Willie Nelson and Wynton Marsalis – Special Guest Appearance by Norah Jones from a 2009 Tribute Album.